Window that can serve as a target for 2D drawing.

 Limit the framerate to a maximum fixed frequency.

 If a limit is set, the window will use a small delay after each call to display to ensure that the current frame lasted long enough to match the framerate limit.
-SFML will try to match the given limit as much as it can, but since it internally uses sleep, whose precision depends on the underlying OS, the results may be a little unprecise as well (for example, you can get 65 FPS when requesting 60).
+SFML will try to match the given limit as much as it can, but since it internally uses sleep, whose precision depends on the underlying OS, the results may be a little imprecise as well (for example, you can get 65 FPS when requesting 60).

 Value parameters